Tarto-4/AirBnB_clone/README.md

 ### Description
 ![image](https://www.holbertonschool.com/assets/holberton-logo-1cc451260ca3cd297def53f2250a9794810667c7ca7b5fa5879a569a457bf16f.png)
-Project for [Holberton School](https://github.com/holbertonschool/).
+Project for [ALX](https://github.com/holbertonschool/).
 First step: Write a command interpreter to manage your AirBnB objects.

 This is the first step towards building a full web application: an AirBnB clone.
 This first step is very important because everything built during this project will be used in all following projects: HTML/CSS templating, database storage, API, front-end integration...